hanmyu/Transformers-in-NLP-Vision-Medical-Field/README.md

 # Transformers in NLP, Vision and Medical Field
 This repository contains a summary of AI state-of-the-art papers.
-The AI papers we cover here are
+The papers we've covered are
 - Attention Is All You Need
 - BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding
 - AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE